lvlivingston/openclaw/docs/OPERATOR.md

 - Clarify what is safe vs unsafe to reset
 - Make the system reproducible after downtime or VPS rebuild
 - Act as a personal runbook for long-lived operation
+- Document the validated steady-state configuration

 This guide assumes the operator is comfortable with Virtual Private Servers, Linux, SSH, Docker, TLS, and basic networking.

+This deployment is security-first and intentionally non-public.

 ---